cassiomolin/log-aggregation-spring-boot-elastic-stack/README.md

 Unlike in a monolithic application, a single business operation is split across a number of services.
 To be able to trace the request across multiple services, we'll use [Spring Cloud Sleuth][spring-cloud-sleuth].

 Sleuth implements a distributed tracing solution for Spring Cloud and is a powerful tool for enhancing the application logs.
-Covering Sleuth in depth is out of the scope of this post.
-But it's important to mention that Sleuth adds a _trace id_ and _span id_ to the logs.
+It adds a _trace id_ and _span id_ to the logs.
 The _span_ represents a basic unit of work, for example sending an HTTP request.
 The _trace_ contains a set of spans, forming a tree-like structure.
 The trace id will remain the same as one microservice calls the next.
 When visualizing the logs, we can get all events for a given trace or span id.

-All we need to do to get started is adding the Sleuth dependency to our application:
+All we need to do to get started with Sleuth is to add its dependency to our applications:

 ```xml
 <dependencyManagement>